veepee-oss/docker-ubuntu/README.md

 ## Usage

-You first need to choose which dist between precise (12.04), trusty (14.04) and xenial (16.04)  you want  (xenial will  be the  'latest' tag)  and you  need to choose you user (or organization) name on Docker Hub.
+You first need to choose which dist between precise (12.04), trusty (14.04), xenial (16.04) and bionic (18.08) you want  (bionic will  be the  'latest' tag) and you  need to choose you user (or organization) name on Docker Hub.

 Show help.